tjschwartz7/tjschwartz7/README.md

 - 📫 How to reach me: discord: tbone#2652

-I do random projects on my github.
-I usually make public projects I work on outside of school.
+I put random stuff on here when I feel like it.